ashkraba/K8s-cluster-with-VirtualBox/README.md

 # Notes:
 All this roles was tested on default VirtualBox virtual machines with CentOS.
 If you found any mistakes please let me know.
 I hope this roles help you and save some working time.
+I have tested this roles on GCP with CentOS 7 images and it works fine, but you need change apiserver-advertise-address in master_k8s role, because GCP engines use two network adapters (internal and external).